Mango Black Bean Garden Salad (Simple Prep)

 6. Finish with fresh cilantro (or parsley).

-7. Drizzle with the Simple Lime Citrus Dressing and gently toss to combine.
+7. Drizzle with the Mango-Lime Citrus Dressing and gently toss to combine.

-8. Finish with a little lime zest and pepitas, if using.
+8. Top with a little lime zest and pepitas, if using.

 Prep Ahead Tip

-To make this week’s bowls come together easily, I prep a few key components ahead of time:
+To make these bowls come together easily throughout the week, I prep a few key components ahead of time:

 • Cook a batch of quinoa and let it cool